Contents (new site)

 Named Olmste(a)d

-Things, etc. — A collection of Miscellaneous things named for
+Things, etc. — A collection of miscellaneous things named for an Olmste(a)d that could not be categorized elsewhere.

-Email Walt.
-I welcome your corrections, ideas, submissions, and general comments
+Email Webmaster.
+We welcome your corrections, ideas, submissions, and general comments